tarynpratt/tarynpivots.com/content/post/2021/testing-backups-offload-dbcc-checkdb.md

 END
 {{< / highlight >}}

-This procedure uses <a href="https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql?view=sql-server-ver15" target="_blank">xp_cmdshell</a> to get the list of files in the backup directory, then adds new databases that are missing from the current list, and removes databases that haven't had a new .bak file in the last seven days.
+This procedure uses [xp_cmdshell](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql?view=sql-server-ver15) to get the list of files in the backup directory, then adds new databases that are missing from the current list, and removes databases that haven't had a new .bak file in the last seven days.
 Finally, we have a scheduled job that executes this stored procedure nightly to keep the table of `DatabasesToRestore` up to date.

 ### Restoring Database Backups